A Treatise on Countermarch

-With the company facing to the right, the two guides ( using 1st and 2nd Sgts as examples ) now facing about and the captain breaking two files to the left, it does not sound like the countermarch we as re-enactors continue to execute.
+With the company facing to the right, the two guides ( using 1st and 2nd Sgts as examples ) now facing about and the captain breaking two files to the left, it does not sound like the countermarch we commonly execute at events.
 This would not adhere to the common practice of the entire battalion marching up to pivot at fixed point and march back down to be halted facing the other direction.

 336. At the command march, both guides will stand fast; the company will step off smartly; the first file conducted by the captain, will wheel around the right guide, and direct its march along the front rank so as to arrive behind, and two paces from the left guide; each file will come in succession to wheel on the same ground around the right guide; the leading file having arrived at a point opposite to the left guide, the captain will command: